AngularTS

 If specified then new module is being created.
 If unspecified then the module is being retrieved for further configuration.

-• OptionalconfigFn: any
+• OptionalconfigFn: ModuleConfigFn

 Optional configuration function for the module that gets passed to NgModule.config().